 Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

-Context is paramount in any ‘real’ study of the Holy Scriptures, so let’s look at some of the surrounding verses as it relates to Paul’s “Olive Tree” discussion.
+Context is paramount in any ‘real’ study of the Holy Scriptures, so let’s look at some of the surrounding verses as it relates to, and leads into Paul’s “Olive Tree” discourse.

-Romans chapter 9 starts out with Paul heartbroken over the fact that not all of his brothers in Judea have believed that Jesus is the Messiah of Israel; only some have believed ~
+Romans chapter 9 starts out with Paul heartbroken over the fact that not all of his brothers in Judea believed that Jesus is the Messiah of Israel; only some had believed ~

 Romans 9:2-3 2that I have great sorrow and unceasing anguish in my heart.
 3For I could wish that I myself were accursed and cut off from Christ for the sake of my brothers, my kinsmen according to the flesh.